In this blog post, we’ll describe 4 little-known facts about rosacea and discuss potential treatment options.

-No matter the type, the signs and symptoms are similar and often begin with persistent redness, flushing of the face, dry skin, and burning or stinging.
-The severity in redness and irritation varies widely, so don’t disregard consistent symptoms even if they are not severe.
+No matter the type, the signs and symptoms are similar and often begin with persistent redness, face flushing, dry skin, and burning or stinging.
+The severity of redness and irritation varies widely, so don’t disregard consistent symptoms even if they are not severe.

-Not all rosacea treatments are created equal, because not all types of rosacea or skin sensitivities are the same.
-Your treatment program designed by your dermatologist could include a topical cream, face wash, or an oral antibiotic.
+Little-known fact number 3: Not all rosacea treatments are created equal.
+That’s because not all rosacea or skin sensitivities are the same.
+Our dermatologists design unique treatment programs for each patient.
+It may include a topical cream, face wash, or an oral antibiotic.
+The treatment plan may include laser or light-based procedures to reduce or eliminate blood vessels and target thickening skin.
 You can read more about treatment options and products for rosacea-prone skin in a related blog post.

-Depending on the type of rosacea you have, your history, and potential lifestyle triggers, treatment programs can vary widely for affected patients.
+Depending on your rosacea type, your history, and potential lifestyle triggers, treatment programs can vary widely for affected patients.
 It’s best to discuss treatment directly with your doctor.

-If you suffer from rosacea, there are many lifestyle factors to take into consideration when determining what triggers a flare up.
-Common triggers include stress, diet, amount of exercise, your skin care routine, sun exposure, and your use of cosmetics.
-When trying to maintain symptoms, keep in mind the number of activities that could affect your skin.
-Your dermatologist can educate you on certain triggers and activities to avoid.
+Patients diagnosed with rosacea often aren’t aware of certain lifestyle factors that can trigger flare-ups of the condition.
+Common triggers include stress, diet, amount of exercise, your skincare routine, sun exposure, and your use of cosmetics.
+Remember the number of activities that could affect your skin when trying to maintain symptoms.
+Your dermatologist can educate you on specific triggers and activities to avoid.

-For more information on rosacea, visit the National Rosacea Society online or use our online form to request a consultation at one of our Rochester dermatology clinics.
+You can get more information on rosacea on the National Rosacea Society website.
+If you’re looking for a dermatologist in Rochester to treat rosacea, you can use our online form to request a consultation at one of our dermatology clinics.
+You can also call us at (585) 272-0700.
 If you are interested in participating in a rosacea study, get in touch with our Skin Search team.